tarwn/lessthandot-hugo/blogs/content/posts/2009-06-26-can-t-depend-on-sp_depends-try-using-sp_.md

 Object does not reference any object, and no objects reference it.

 That makes sense since the table does not exist.
-Let&#8217;s create this table
+Let's create this table

 sql
 create table Blah